-When doing barbell back squats there are two variations depending on the place of the back where you place the bar – low bar and high bar.
+There are two barbell back squats variations depending on the position of the bar on your back – low bar and high bar.

-The low bar squat requires the lifter to place the bar lower one the back – somewhere in the middle of the trapezoids muscles and on top of the posterior deltoids.
-This placement requires you to bend over further during squats and engages the glutes more.
-You will be able to squat heavier weights because of more favorable leverages and the ability to recruit more of your posterior chain muscles.
-For that same reason 90% of the competitive powerlifters out there use this bar placement.
-After all their goal is to squat the most possible weight.
+The low bar squat requires the lifter to place the bar lower on the back – somewhere on the middle trapezoids muscles and on top of the posterior deltoids.
+This placement results in a pronounced forward lean during squats and a higher recruitment of the hips.
+As a consequence, people can squat more this way.
+This is why 90% of the competitive powerlifters rely on the low bar.
+After all, their goal is to squat the most weight possible.

-The another option is the classic high bar Olympic squat.
-This version requires you to place the bar on your traps.
-Since the bar position is higher on the back your torso is much more upright during the squat for balance issues.
-The benefits of the high bar position is that it places less stress on your hips and it feels more natural.
-You will find out that supporting super heavy weights by using the high bar position is much more easier and comfortable.
+Another option is the classic high bar Olympic squat.
+This version requires you to place the bar on your upper-mid traps.
+Since the bar position is higher on the back, your torso is more upright during the exercise.
+The benefits of the high bar version are less stress on the shoulder and hips.
+You will find out that supporting super heavy weights in the high bar position is much easier and comfortable.

-We recommend that as a beginner you stick to high bar squats.
-They work your quadriceps a lot more than low bar squats while still providing plenty of stimulation for your posterior chain muscles.
-The high bar has also a very good carry over to the low bar squat.
-If you are a good high bar squatter you will also be very strong at the the low bar version.
+I think that beginners should stick to high bar squats because this variation works the quadriceps more than low bar squats do while still providing plenty of stimulation for your posterior chain muscles.
+Besides, the high bar has a very good carryover to the low bar squat.
 The opposite is also true but only to a certain point.
-It’s not uncommon for experienced low bar squatters to lose 100 lbs on their squat when they switch to deep high bar Olympic style squats.
+It’s not uncommon for experienced low bar squatters to lose 100 pounds when they switch to deep high bar style squats.
+This creates ego problems.

-When grabbing the bar make sure you are holding it evenly.
-Use the different rings on the bar to achieve that.
+When grabbing the bar, make sure that you are holding it evenly.
+Use the marks on the bar to achieve that.
 If you are not holding the bar evenly, you will be thrown out of balance.
-When you are squatting even just 200 lbs being thrown out of balance could be a problem and you are risking spinal injury.
+This could be a problem even when the weight is light.
 That’s why you should take as much time as you need to get ready for squatting.
 Ignore everybody in the weight room and try to concentrate.

-When doing high bar squats many people experience neck pain.
-That’s because they place the bar too high and it rests on the “naked” vertebrae instead of the traps.
+Many people experience neck pain during squats.
+That’s because they place the bar too high on the “naked” vertebrae instead of the traps.
 Fix that!

-Some neck discomfort is unavoidable especially in the beginning when you don’t have as much back mass to act as cushion and you are not used to the movement.
+Some neck discomfort is unavoidable, especially in the beginning when you don’t have as much back mass to act as a cushion, and you are not used to the movement.